teddywing/eduquote/README.md

 	$ cat <<EOF | eduquote
 	> It was all very well to say 'Drink me,' but the wise little Alice was
 	> not going to do THAT in a hurry.
-'No, I’ll look first,' she said, 'and
+'No, I'll look first,' she said, 'and
 	> see whether it's marked "poison" or not'; for she had read several nice
 	> EOF
 	It was all very well to say ‘Drink me,’ but the wise little Alice was